bswebdk/x2pinn/README.md

 During the process, the script will recover informations such as checksums, partition size(s), file system sizes(s) and so on which are used to generate the JSON files.

-Partitions are mounted to a mount point (directory) named "mnt" in the project directory.
+Partitions are mounted to a mount point (directory) named "*mnt*" in the project directory.
 The mount point will be created and removed by the script with root as owner.
 If the mount point already exists and has content, the script will exit.